 Yes, if you are part of the 95% of the divorcing population, you will have a one-year mandatory waiting period before you can get from being separated to being divorced.
 If you have had a breakdown in the marriage, in your court documents you have to state your reason for the divorce.
 You … Continue reading I’m married, but separated from my spouse.
 Can I get a divorce right away or is there a waiting period?

 In a nutshell… yes.
 If you want to rely on the one-year separation period to get a divorce, you must be living “separate and apart” for that length of time.
 To prove this separation, you must overcome two hurdles: physical separation and the intention to bring the marriage to an end.
-If you are living … Continue reading If my spouse and I still live under the same roof, can we be considered to be “separated”?
+If you … Continue reading If my spouse and I still live under the same roof, can we be considered to be “separated”?

 Technically… no, you don’t need a separation agreement in order to get divorced.
 You can set out your agreements in your divorce application, but it can get extremely complicated to do so if you don’t have all the details worked out.
-In an agreement, usually the items set out include some or all of: a … Continue reading Do I need a separation agreement before I can get divorced?
+In an agreement, usually the items set out include some or all … Continue reading Do I need a separation agreement before I can get divorced?

 It is going to be difficult to tell your kids that their parents are divorcing.
 How you tell them, and how you help them deal with their emotions in the aftermath of breaking the news is very important to consider.
 Here are some tips on breaking the news: Show that you are unified … Continue reading How Do I Break the News To My Kids About Our Divorce?

 In the last issue, we discussed the importance of including a child’s voice in custody and access disputes.
 In this issue, we will discuss some of the potential ways that this can occur.
 Generally, a judge will not allow a child to testify in court or to swear an affidavit, however, there is … Continue reading The Child’s Voice in Legal Proceedings – Part 2